GRAAL-Research/deepparse/README.md

 ### Countries and Results

-We evaluate our models on two forms of address data: **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code.
-We also test our models on **noisy data** which is made up of addresses missing at least one category amongst the aforementioned ones.
+We evaluate our models on two forms of address data:

+- **clean data** which refers to addresses containing elements from four categories, namely a street name, a municipality, a province and a postal code,
+- **noisy data** which is made up of addresses missing at least one category amongst the aforementioned ones.

 The following table presents the accuracy on the 20 countries (clean) we used during training for both our models.